shopware/docs/products/extensions/b2b-components/order-approval/04-add-new-approval-condition.md

 # How to add a new approval condition

-The order approval component provides a set of conditions that you can use to define your approval rules.
-However, if you need to add a new condition, you can do so via app or plugin.
+The order approval component provides a set of conditions for defining your approval rules.
+However, if you need to add a new condition, you can do so via an app or a plugin.

 ## Plugin

-Each condition is represented by a class that extends the abstract class `Shopware\Commercial\B2B\OrderApproval\Domain\ApprovalRule\Rule\OrderApprovalRule` class.
+Each condition is represented by a class that extends the abstract class `Shopware\Commercial\B2B\OrderApproval\Domain\ApprovalRule\Rule\OrderApprovalRule`.
 To add a new condition, you need to create a new class that extends the `OrderApprovalRule` class and implements the `match` and `getConstraints` methods.
 The `match` method is used to determine if the condition is met, and the `getConstraints` method is used to define the field, value or operator constraints that can be used in the condition.

 Example: